 In the past few years, Mr. Ayres has become a growing force in the fight against piracy, bootlegs, and fansubs.
 He is a passionate, insightful individual who approaches his fans with open arms and a warm attitude, and his opponents with a razor-sharp wit.
 He’s the kind of person you immediately feel comfortable around.

 I would like to thank Mr. Ayres for his insight, and the opportunity to speak with him.
-I’d also like to thank Jamison and the rest of the Anime Boston Staff for helping to make this happen.
+I’d also like to thank the Anime Boston Staff for helping to make this happen.

 Note: Interview was edited for clarity.
 Original date of the interview was April 3, 2010.
 The interview was conducted at Anime Boston in the Sheraton Boston Hotel’s Conference Room.